 GSA offers chillers through Schedule 73, Category 302 49; Schedule 84, Category 246 422; and Schedule 51 V, Category 639 001.

 The DLA ENAC for water-cooled chillers is "JU."

 Buyer Tips: Make Informed Product Purchases

 When deciding on a chilled water system, designers must choose between air- and water-cooled chillers.
 Air-cooled systems eliminate the need for a cooling tower, reducing installation and maintenance costs.
-However, air-cooled chillers are substantially less efficient than water-cooled models (see FEMP's guidance for Purchasing Energy-Efficient Air-Cooled Electric Chillers).
+However, air-cooled chillers are substantially less efficient than water-cooled models (see FEMP's Covered Product Category: Air-Cooled Electric Chillers).
 To compare air- and water-cooled options, a detailed life cycle cost analysis can be performed using Building Life Cycle Cost (BLCC) software available through FEMP.